What are “Allowed Email Domains” or “Allowed Domains”?

 - Click Allowed domains to expand the panel.

-- Click the "x" icon to the right of a domain to remove it.
+- To remove a domain from the list, click the "x" icon to the right of a domain.

 - Click Save.